nikitavoloboev/data/meta/my-mind.md

 # [My mind](https://my.mindnode.com/iLmnWSNcvYYUMHxtwZkjKh6gJMNyZpzgLXjupniC#237.7,357.1,5)
 ![](https://i.imgur.com/rfh1MzA.png)

 Aside from this wiki.
-I also use and many interactive mind maps.
+I also use many interactive mind maps.

 You can see all these mind maps I have made [here](https://my.mindnode.com/iLmnWSNcvYYUMHxtwZkjKh6gJMNyZpzgLXjupniC#237.7,357.1,5).